Meet Martin Etwop

 Despite all the wars, poverty, disease, and complete chaos around him growing up, Martin’s parents taught him the importance of relying on God as the ultimate source of everything.
 A lesson he has carried on with him till now.
 From this early lesson, he chose to pursue and share the love of Jesus to the nations around East Africa in his late teens and early twenties.
 Through this pursuit of serving Jesus, he came to the United States as a missionary 15 years ago, working in the California high desert city of Victorville as a church plant missionary before moving to Hollywood, CA, to continue with his missionary calling.

 In addition to working with the church, Martin has also worked in education at a Christian school and in automotive manufacturing at Tesla Inc.

 Etwop graduated from Liberty University with a Bachelor of Sciences in Business Administration-International Business.
 He is currently completing his final year of Law school at Texas Southern University Thurgood Marshall School of Law.

 In 2006, Martin read the story of a mother of 3 who was trying to save the life of her husband who had end-stage kidney failure.
 Martin was touched by this mother’s plea for a kidney donor to save her loved one.
 He volunteered to be tested for compatibility, and when he was a match, Martin willingly donated a kidney to a wonderful father who got a new lease at life to play with and watch his two sons and a daughter grow to the responsible young Americans they have become.
 Today, two of the three children are completing college with plans of going to medical school, while the youngest child is a high school wrestling champion.

-Martin and Dena have been married since 2009, and they have two girls, Mercy (8) and Anna (6), and a little boy, Ezekiel (several weeks old).
+Martin and Dena have been married since 2009, and they have two girls, Mercy (8) and Anna (6), and a little boy, Ezekiel (4 months old).
 They are proud to be raising their children in Conroe, TX.